 The Setup tab is where you kickstart your bundle creation journey.
 Here, you will lay down the foundations of your bundle, including its name and whether you want a classic or native bundle.

-To start creating a new bundle:
+To navigate to the Setup tab and start creating a new bundle:

 In this guide, we'll go over each Setup option in detail to help you choose the best settings for your bundle.

 Begin by entering a Bundle name.
 The Bundle name will be visible only to you in Shopify's admin and within the Bundle Builder app.
 Choose a name that accurately represents your bundle to make it easy to identify later on.
 However, you can come back and change it at any time if required.

 Classic or native bundle

 The next step is deciding whether you want to create a native or classic bundle.

 When you're new to Bundle Builder, it's not always obvious what the difference is.
 But don't worry, you'll feel more confident after you've created your first couple of bundles!
 Let's quickly look at each one to help make your decision easier.